usnistgov/BF/content/en/Info/BF Classes/_MEM/MUS.md

 	</tr>
 	<tr>
 			<td>   Use After Deallocate </td>
-	<td>Use After Deallocate exploitable error – An attempt to use (dereference, read, write, or clear) a deallocated(freed) or out of scope object (e.g., a freed heap object -- Use After Free; or a stack object, which address is returned by a function -- Use After Return).</td>
+	<td>Use After Deallocate (Use After Free/Return) exploitable error – An attempt to use (dereference, read, write, or clear) a deallocated object (e.g., a freed heap object -- Use After Free) or out of scope object (e.g., returned by a function address of a stack object -- Use After Return).</td>
 	</tr>
 	<tr>
 			<td>   Buffer Overflow </td>